wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/align.md

     `VolZ` is the thickness of the reconstructed tomogram and should be larger than both `AlignZ` and the specimen thickness.
     In this case, `AlignZ=1400` and `VolZ=1800` should work well.
     The rest of the AreTomo parameters can be left as defaults.
-    >NOTE: After reconstruction, you will see that the tomogram is reconstructed beyond the edges of the specimen along the Z direction.

     4. Note that `OutBin` is set to 8.
+This is the final binning, so it is effectively a additional 2x binning from the 4x binning of our input tilt-series.

     5. Use the same `Gpu` setting as for [motion correction](preproc.md#making-motion-corrected-stacks).